Overview

 You can always check how much life cover you really need using our term cover calculator.
 Then, apply for any new plan and wait for it to be issued and get active.

-If you are unsure what to do with your current policy, you can speak to a Ditto advisor for free and get a simple keep, add, or change recommendation tailored to your income, loans, and family responsibilities.
+If you are still unsure what to do with your current policy, speak to a Ditto advisor for free and get a simple keep, add, or change recommendation tailored to your income, loans, and family responsibilities.

 Frequently Asked Questions